helennicho/HNApartment/README.md

 #  Lighting was experimental & proved to have variable results
 #  Issues with unwanted dark shadows from the bookshelf & books led to unchecking the bookshelf.
 #  Enjoyed the project although I found dealing with unexpected results in lighting shadows quite a challenge.
-# Did get a version working with music as well - fun !
+# Did get a version working with music as well to create atmosphere
-# Achieved most of origial aims in the end :-) though dissapointed in quality of visual detail after baking lights and selectcing mobile performancce settings but project was interesting to do at this stage of VR NanoDegree
+# Achieved most of origial aims in the end :-) though dissapointed in quality of visual detail after baking lights and selecting mobile performancce settings but project was interesting to do at this stage of VR NanoDegree and fun